skypjack/entt/docs/md/entity.md

   ```cpp
   entt::collector.update<sprite>();
   ```

+  _Updated_ in this case means that all listeners attached to `on_update` are invoked.
+In order for this to happen, specific functions such as `patch` must be used.
+Refer to the specific documentation for more details.

 * Grouping matcher: an observer will return at least all the living entities that would have entered the given group if it existed and that would have